Feminine psychology: Motherhood vs. career

-One dynamic outlined by feminine psychologists is the balancing act between more traditional roles of motherhood and the more modern role of a career woman.
+One dynamic outlined by feminine psychologists is the relationship between traditional roles of motherhood and the more modern role of a career woman.
 The roles do not necessarily contradict each other: additional income helps provide for the family and working mothers may feel as though they are making a contribution to society beyond the family.

-Both mothers and fathers feel the pressure of balancing both work and family life, and fathers spend more time at home and engage in child care and housework more than they did a century ago.
-A study conducted by the Pew Research Center indicates that 42% of respondents believe that a mother who works part-time is an ideal scenario while 16% think that working full-time is ideal for mothers, and the rest think that mothers should stay at home.
-46% of fathers also reported that they felt they were not spending enough time with their children: fathers who responded to this Pew research survey were spending about half as much time providing child care as the mothers.
+Both mothers and fathers feel the pressure of balancing both work and family life, and research suggests that fathers spend more time at home and engage in childcare and housework more than they did a century ago.
+A study conducted by the Pew Research Center found that 42% of respondents considered a mother who works part-time as an ideal scenario, while 16% preferred that working full-time is an ideal scenario for mothers, and others preferred that mothers stay at home.
+46% of fathers also reported that they felt they were not spending enough time with their children: fathers who responded to this Pew research survey were spending about half as much time providing childcare as the mothers.
 15% of working fathers stated that it is very difficult to balance work and take care of their children.
 The same study found that 50% of working fathers say that it is at least somewhat difficult to balance work and childcare responsibilities.
-However, fathers who are able to assist in child care report that they like doing so, often even more so than mothers.
+However, fathers who are able to assist in childcare report that they like doing so, often even more so than mothers.
 The Pew Research Center also asked parents to rate how good of a job they are doing as parents.
 It was found that most mothers and women rated themselves as doing an excellent or very good job, but that working mothers rated themselves a lot higher than non-working mothers did despite the fact that parents who felt they spent too little time with their children were less likely to rate themselves as doing an excellent job.
 The Pew Research Center has taken on several studies and surveys in order to research and investigate the differences associated with feminine psychology and the people’s views on the progression of women in the workplace and their place in the home.